epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 Select the new HRSC layer in the right panel, and properties in the local menu (right click)

 Click Show associated FoV to display the footprints of HRSC images - displayed in red in the figure
-* In TOPCAT, first edit the column names of the omega_cubes table and change s_region to anything else (say, s_region_0) to put it out of the way.
+* In TOPCAT, first edit the column names of the omega_cubes table (if not done in step 2) and change s_region to anything else (say, s_region_0) to put it out of the way.
 * Select the table and the menu item: Interop>Send table to Aladin; do the same for the HRSC… TAP_UPLOAD table
 * In Aladin, select the new omega_cubes layer in the right panel (layer stack), and properties in the local menu (right click)
 * Click Show associated FoV to display the footprints (bounding boxes) of OMEGA cubes - displayed in black in the figure